 With these regular checks-ins, you’ll keep your ear to the ground about changes that could dramatically alter your customer’s interest in your product or service.
-The earlier you recognize these changes, the earlier you can adjust your strategic account management strategy.
+The earlier you recognize these changes, the earlier you can adjust your strategic account management sales strategy plan.

 Mistake 2: Your Value Proposition Loses Its Relevancy